Fast Byzantine Total Order Broadcast: Related Work

-Bosco~\cite{bosco-disc08} resembles \conal: it tolerates Byzantine failures, with a $\rp{7\faultcount + 1}$ resiliency, enables one-message-delay latency in the good case, is simple and deterministic.
-Compared to \conal, servers in Bosco operate in the stricter model of \emph{communication steps} where each server can only ``\emph{1) send messages; 2) receive messages; and 3) do local computations, in that order}''~\cite{bosco-disc08}.
+Bosco~\cite{bosco-disc08} resembles \conal: it is Byzantine tolerant with a $7\faultcount + 1$ resiliency and enables one-message-delay latency in the good case.
+Servers in Bosco operate in the stricter model of \emph{communication steps} where each server can only ``\emph{1) send messages; 2) receive messages; and 3) do local computations, in that order}''~\cite[\secref~1]{bosco-disc08}.
 In comparison, servers in \conal can perform these operations in any order.
-Bosco's fast path can be used only if the first $\rp{4\faultcount + 1}$ values received by a server are the same; a single faulty server can force the slow path for all servers. \conal's fast path can be used as long as all correct servers propose the same value, even if up to $\faultcount$ faulty servers propose other values. \cref{section:consensus.bosco} compares \conal and Bosco in detail.
+Bosco's fast path can only be used if the first $4\faultcount + 1$ values received by a server are the same, hence a single faulty server can force the slow path for all servers. \conal's fast path activates when any set of $4\faultcount + 1$ values are identical, even if up to $\faultcount$ faulty servers propose another value. \Cref{section:consensus.bosco} compares \conal and Bosco in detail.